 Sound Masking: A Better Solution

 Currently, the best acoustical help we have for dogs who are afraid of thunder and low-frequency fireworks is sound masking.
-I covered that extensively in my recent webinar at The Science Dog.
-The recording is not for sale (participants got access for a month), but I will be giving the webinar again.
 For some basic information, you can check out my sound masking post.
+You can learn more about masking, including hearing some recorded examples, by purchasing the recording of my lecture, Sound Decisions, at The Science Dog.

 It is heartbreaking to care for a dog who panics at certain sounds.
 We desperately want to help them.
 It is no wonder to me that people buy all sorts of products that promise to “cure” sound phobia or sound reactivity.